cjus/node-neo4j-presentation/presentation/teleprompt.md

 > Graphs are everywhere

-Hundreds of years later, researchers are  using graphs to understand [diverse] topics such as biodiversity, terrorist networks, and the global spread of epidemics.
+Hundreds of [years] later, researchers are using graphs to explore topics such as biodiversity, terrorist networks, and the global spread of epidemics.

 Here is a graph ^ that links [40] of the earliest known AIDS patients by sexual contact.